lsst-sqre/sqr-075/index.rst

 For an effective development workflow, the application needs to be able to import models from the client library locally, rather than through a PyPI release.
 In current practice, applications use the ``requirements.txt`` file format to declare their dependencies.
-We were not able to declare a local dependency in the requirements file.
+We were not able to declare a local dependency in the requirements file, though.

 We found the only viable mechanism is to manually pip install the client library in development and deployment contexts (the specific patterns are explored below).
 The downside of this approach is that the client isn't considered by the pinned dependencies compiled by pip-tools_.